Update: I created a series of follow up posts on this topic (but read this post first):

 Obviously, as the creator of Mule I have some bias for wanting everyone to use Mule.
 However, it is critical to the continued success of the Mule project and to MuleSource that users understand when not to use an ESB architecture.
 Open source makes a lot of sense for enterprise software because projects need time to try out the technology and refine their proposed architecture.
 Having access to the product and source code helps a huge amount in this discovery process and allows the customer to make an informed decision.

-In fact the MuleSource business model hinges on the ability of the user to self-select Mule and approach us only when they need development or production support.
+In fact the MuleSource adoption model hinges on the ability of the user to self-select Mule and approach us only when they need enterprise capabilities or support.
 This has been working very well for everyone involved.
-Customers get to do a proof of concept (PoC) with our product knowing that if they end up using it for a mission critical application that they can get professional 24×7 support.
-For MuleSource it means that our customers buy from us rather than us selling to them, so they always get what they want – this is a far cry from the old proprietary upfront license model that used to hold the enterprise market hostage.
+Customers get to do a proof of concept (PoC) with our product knowing that if they end up using it for a mission critical application that they can get enterprise 24×7 support.
+For MuleSource it means that we enable our customers buy from us rather than us selling to them, so they always get what they want – this is a far cry from the old proprietary upfront license model that used to hold the enterprise market hostage.

 Update: I have started a series of follow up post s on the topic of ESB or not to ESB that start here.